tsuru/tsuru/docs/using/services.rst

     | mysql          | db_instance   |
     +----------------+---------------+

-To bind the service instance to the application, we use the command `service-bind`:
+To bind the service instance to the application, we use the command `service-instance-bind`:

 .. highlight:: bash

 ::

-    $ tsuru service-bind mysql db_instance -a myapp Instance blogsql is now bound to the app myapp.
+    $ tsuru service-instance-bind mysql db_instance -a myapp Instance blogsql is now bound to the app myapp.

     The following environment variables are now available for use in your app: